tamaragerber/anisotropicScattering/README.md

 Source code for paper Gerber et al., (2024): *Anisotropic Scattering in Radio-Echo Sounding: Insights from Northeast Greenland*

+data files can be found at Zenodo XXX repository.

 ### How to cite: